-Bags that are larger than 13 5/8 x 15 1/4 will not be permitted through the security zone.
-Bags, briefcases, backpacks, and luggage are strictly prohibited.
-Guests entering the Tucson Convention Center are subject to search at the discretion of Management.
+Large bags, briefcases, backpacks, luggage and convertible backpack purses are strictly prohibited.
+Tucson Arena and Tucson Music Hall has a Clear Bag Policy.
+(There could be exceptions to this rule and those exceptions will be noted on the event page.)
+Bags that are larger than 14″ x 16″ will not be permitted through the security zone.
+Guests entering any facility in the Tucson Convention Center are subject to search at the discretion of management.
 Tucson Convention Center does not provide storage for any confiscated baggage.

 All camera policies are event specific.
 No audio or video recording, and no professional cameras, are allowed during most performances in the Tucson Arena and Tucson Music Hall.
 The use of any of these items will result in disciplinary action and possible ejection.

 For additional questions and to confirm camera policy during a specific event, please contact the Tucson Convention Center, 520.791.4101.

 The only person(s) allowed to bring firearms into the Tucson Convention Center are credentialed local, state and federal law enforcement officers with proper identification.

 Guests of the Tucson Convention Center are not permitted to bring food or beverages into the premises.

 Wrapped gifts are not allowed inside the facilities.
 There have been some exceptions, please contact the Tucson Convention Center, 520.791.4101.

 Guest Services is located on the concourse level behind the Ticket Office off Church Ave.